Learning Calibrated-Guidance for Object Detection in Aerial Images: Experiments

-\myparagraph{Datasets.} \emph{\textbf{DOTA}}~\cite{xia2018dota} is one of the largest datasets for object detection in aerial images with both oriented and horizontal bounding box annotations.
-It contains $2,806$ aerial images with $188,282$ annotated instances from different sensors and platforms.
-The image size ranges from around $800 \times 800$ to $4,000 \times 4,000$ pixels and contains objects exhibiting in a wide variety of scales, orientations, and shapes.
-DOTA contains $15$ common object categories, including Plane (PL), Baseball diamond (BD), Bridge (BR), Ground track field (GTF), Small vehicle (SV), Large vehicle (LV), Ship (SH), Tennis court (TC), Basketball court (BC), Storage tank (ST), Soccer-ball field (SBF), Roundabout (RA), Harbor (HA), Swimming pool (SP), and Helicopter (HC).
-In our experiments, following~\cite{xia2018dota,yang2019scrdet}, $3/6$ of the original images are randomly selected as the training set, $1/6$ as the validation set, and $2/6$ as the testing set. \emph{\textbf{HRSC2016}}~\cite{lb2017high} is a challenging dataset for ship detection in aerial images with large aspect ratios and arbitrary orientations, which contains $1061$ images and more than $20$ categories of ships in various appearances.
-These images are collected from Google Earth.
-The image size ranges from $300 \times 300$ to $1500 \times 900$.
-In our work, following~\cite{lb2017high}, the training, validation, and test sets include $436$ images, $181$ images, and $444$ images, respectively.
-For HRSC2016, only oriented object detection can be carried out.

-\myparagraph{Image size.} For DOTA and HRSC2016, we generate a series of $1,024 \times 1,024$ patches from the original images with a stride of $824$ for training, validation, and test sets.
+The benchmark DOTA \cite{xia2018dota} is the largest dataset for object detection in aerial images with oriented bounding box annotations.
+It contains 2,806 aerial images with 188,282 annotated instances from different sensors and platforms.
+The image size ranges from around $800 \times 800$ to $4,000 \times 4,000$ pixels and contains objects exhibiting a wide variety of scales, orientations, and shapes.
+These images contain 15 common object categories, including Plane (PL), Baseball diamond (BD), Bridge (BR), Ground track field (GTF), Small vehicle (SV), Large vehicle (LV), ship (SH), Tennis court (TC), Basketball court (BC), Storage tank (ST), Soccer-ball field (SBF), Roundabout (RA), Harbor (HA), Swimming pool (SP), and Helicopter (HC).
+Images in DOTA are too large, and we crop a series o $1,024 \times 1,024$ patches from the original images with a stride of 824. we use both the training and validation sets for training, the testing set for testing.

-\myparagraph{Baseline setup.} We use the standard two-stage detector Faster R-CNN~\cite{ren2016faster} as the baseline.
-It utilizes ResNet-101 as the backbone.
-FPN~\cite{lin2017feature} is adopted to construct a feature pyramid.
-Predefined horizontal anchors are set on each feature level, \ie, P2 - P6.
-Here, we do not use any rotation anchor.
-For oriented object detection, we add the rotated head developed in RoI-Transformer~\cite{ding2019learning} which transforms the horizontal proposals to the rotated ones.
-For a fair comparison, all the experimental data and parameter settings are strictly consistent as those reported in~\cite{ding2019learning, xia2018dota, lb2017high}.

-\myparagraph{Hyper-parameters.} For hyper-parameters, following~\cite{ding2019learning, ming2020dynamic}, in DOTA and HRSC2016, only three horizontal anchors are set with aspect ratios of \{$1/2$, $1$, $2$\}, the base anchor scale is set as \{$8^2$\}, and the anchor strides of each level of the feature pyramid are set as \{$4$, $8$, $16$, $32$, $64$\}.
-In order to verify the effectiveness of our method, we performed ablation studies on DOTA dataset, and we avoid utilizing any bells-and-whistles training strategy and data augmentation in the ablation study.
-But for the peer comparison on DOTA and HRSC2016, like~\cite{ding2019learning, yang2019scrdet, ming2020dynamic}, we only conduct a rotation augmentation randomly from $4$ angles~($0, 90, 180,270$).